52North/OGITO/README.md

 </details>

-### Image Upload
-The mapping of user observations supports the upload of user images.
-For this purpose the Image Upload Service must be deployed and configured.
-See [documentation for the image upload service](https://github.com/52North/OGITO/tree/ogito_global/tools/image_upload) and [application configuration](#app-configuration) parameters `imageUploadService` and `imageUploadFolder`.
 ### Street Search
 To activate the street search in the OGITO app a layer with street data must be provided in the QGIS-project.
-This layer **must be published as WFS** in QGIS Server.
+This layer **must be published as WFS** in QGIS Server (read-only).
 The [Python script for extracting road data](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) from the OpenStreetMap database can be used to generate the road data.
 See the [documentation](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) of the street.
-Additionaly street search must be configured in the [project configuration](#project-Configuration-(setup-projects)).
+Additionaly street search must be configured in the [project configuration](#project-configuration).
 The `layerName` value is the name of the layer containing the street data in the QGIS project.
 The `property` value is the name of the field of the layer that contains the street names.

+### QGIS Project Requirements
+- the three separate layers for sketch geometries (points, polygons, linestrings) must be part of QGIS project (part of the QGIS start project)
+  - each of these layer must be associated to database tables (contained in the starter database backup)
+  - these layer must be published as WFS (read, delete and update must be activated)
+  - these are technical layers and should be added to the `hiddenLayers` in the [project configuration](#project-configuration)
+- reporting
+  - db table
+  - wfs
+  - styles and categories
+- only projection of map
+- technical layer for [street search](street-search) should be added to the `hiddenLayers` in the [project configuration](#project-configuration)